Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (14) "Perpetrator" means an individual who commits or

-is alleged to have committed any act or threat of domestic or sexual violence.
+is alleged to have committed any act or threat of domestic violence, sexual violence, or gender violence.

 (15) "Person" means an individual, partnership,